aprilprojecteu/april_gazebo_plugins/README.md

-# april gazebo machinery
+# april gazebo plugins

-A collection of machines used in april project.
+A collection of gazebo plugins used in april project.

 Simulation in gazebo 11 is provided.